Tony Roma’s FAQ

 Curious about investing in a Tony Roma’s franchise?
 We’re looking for passionate and experienced restaurant operators to join our team.
 Here are some answers to common questions about our upscale casual, full-service dining franchise opportunity.

 What is the total investment?

-We offer two types of franchise build outs: a conversion of an existing building, lease or in-line location costs range from $1,893,500 – $3,121,000.
-If you opt to purchase land and build a new, freestanding building, the costs range from $1,973,500 – $3,246,000.
+We offer two types of franchise build-outs: conversion of an existing building, lease or in-line location costs range from $1,893,500 to $3,121,000.
+If you opt to purchase land and build a new, freestanding building, the costs range from $1,973,500 to $3,246,000.
 Tony Roma’s works in a variety of locations and can do equally well in the right in-line location or in a new, ground-up location.

 What is the Franchise Fee?